Binary and Extreme Quantization for Computer Vision

 Authors are welcome to submit full 8-page papers or short 2-page extended abstracts on any of the following topics:

-• Binary and low-bit quantized models for LVLMs
+• Binary and low-bit quantized models for large vision-language models (LVLMs)

-• New methodologies (optimization and objective functions) and architectures for training low-bit quantized neural networks
+• New methodologies and architectures for training low-bit quantized neural networks

-• Applications of low-bit NNs for Computer Vision: image classification, semantic, instance & panoptic segmentation, pose estimation, object detection, 3D and video recognition, etc.
+• Applications of low-bit NNs in computer vision (e.g., image classification, segmentation, object detection, 3D and video recognition)

-• Binary and Low-bit quantization for generative models (Diffusion, Visual Autoregressive models, etc.)
+• Binary and low-bit quantization for generative models (e.g., Diffusion, Visual Autoregressive models)

 • Federated learning with low-bit quantization.